 Whether your guests have been to the island many times before or never to the island, it’s nice to either host activities together or to help folks figure out some options of things to do.
 Plenty of these options have been used for bachelor/bachelorette/bachlorx parties on the island or just family get together.

-Here’s our favorite list of Block Island fun:
+Here’s our favorite list of fun on island:

 - Flower Crown Sessions — Reach out to Seas Mtns Co or Farmer Florist